 The Torah portion for this week is called Shemini, and means "Eighth."
 It speaks of the eighth day of the consecration of the priests.
-It is found in Leviticus 9:1-11:47_and tells of YHWH manifesting His glory to the people of Israel after they had finished the Tabernacle and the inauguration of the priesthood.
-It also records the deaths of Nadav and Avihu, sons of Aaron, who offered an offering formulated in their natural minds instead of being faithful to God's protective instructions The 11th chapter deals with animals that God gave mankind for food.
+It is found in Leviticus 9:1-11:47 and it tells of YHWH manifesting His glory to the people of Israel after they had finished the Tabernacle and the inauguration of the priesthood.
+It also records the deaths of Nadav and Avihu, sons of Aaron, who offered an offering formulated in their natural minds instead of being faithful to God's protective instructions.